A Childless Village

-A Childless Village is a 2022 Iranian film-in-film comedy drama film produced by Salman Abbasi and directed by Reza Jamali.
+A Childless Village (قرية بلا أطفال) is a 2022 Iranian film-in-film comedy drama film produced by Salman Abbasi and directed by Reza Jamali.
 The film stars Hamdollah Salimi, Behrouz Allahverdizadeh, Maryam Momen and Safat Ahari in the pivotal roles.
 The film tackles the subject matter revolving around the infertility of men in a village resulting in a childlessness situation.
 The film was set in Azerbaijan.

 Synopsis

 A small village is shrouded in mystery as reportedly no children have been born for a considerable period of time and the blame is passed on to the women living in the village and the women are being questioned about their dignity.
 Men directly pass the blame on women assuming that the state of childlessness is due to the attitudes of the women and the marriages often ended up as failed attempts.

 Two decades ago, an elderly well respectable filmmaker Kazem (Behrouz Allahverdizadeh) arrived to this particular rural village to shoot a documentary film about the situation pertaining to the childlessness situation and the mentality of the village women.
 However, things take a backseat as expected as village women wanted to protect their dignity and restore their pride by burning the footages recorded by the old filmmaker.
 Later on, it was proved with evidence that the men in the village are to be blamed as they are deemed as incapable of giving birth to children.